Frequently asked questions regarding the Nordplus Junior programme.

 The grants can be used for r costs related to publications and other printed matter, as well as for dissemination, like arranging conferences.
 General operational costs not linked to the project, office equipment, wages or other unspecified overhead costs are not eligible expenditure.

-Yes, if the aim or purpose of the project/network includes a class exchange, pupil exchange or teacher exchange.
-Activities not defined as mobility activities, but project or network/activities may in some cases allow travel costs.
+Yes, if the aim or purpose of the development project includes a class exchange or teacher exchange.
+Activities not defined as mobility activities, or activities within development projects may in some cases allow travel costs.

 Yes, grants are available for preparatory visits and include travel and accommodation for a maximum of 2 teachers per country for one visit.

-During the programme period 2018 – 2020, one can apply for preparatory visit every year:
+During the programme period, one can apply for preparatory visit every year.

 All application should be submitted electronically through the application and report system Espresso.
 Applications must be submitted by the institution acting as a coordinator for an activity in Nordplus Junior.
 The other partners must sign a declaration of intent (Letter of Intent) confirming their active participation.
 The declaration has to be signed by the appropriate authority of the relevant institution.
 Each Letter of Intent has to be printed, signed, scanned and uploaded as an attachment to the application in Espresso.
 An application is not eligible without signed Letters of Intent from all partners (as attachments).
 There is a step-by-step guide on how to apply on utbyten.se (choose English version of the site).
 While applying there are also help texts available in Espresso.